Edmonton: Museums and galleries

-Alberta Railway Museum is a museum that collects, preserves, restores and interprets the railway artifacts and stories that helped shape Alberta and Canada through exhibits, tours, educational programs, publications and heritage train operations of Alberta's railway history.
+The Alberta Railway Museum is a museum that collects, preserves, restores and interprets the railway artifacts and stories that helped shape Alberta and Canada through exhibits, tours, educational programs, publications and heritage train operations of Alberta's railway history.
 It contains a variety of locomotives and railroad cars from different periods, and includes a working steam locomotive.
 It is at 24215 34 Street NW in the rural northeast portion of the city.
 Since most of its exhibits are outdoors, it is only open between Victoria Day and Labour Day.

 Fort Edmonton Park is Canada's largest living museum by area.

 Fort Edmonton Park, Canada's largest living history museum, is in the river valley southwest of the city centre.
 Edmonton's heritage is displayed through historical buildings (many of which are originals moved to the park), costumed historical interpreters, and authentic artifacts.
 In total, it covers the region's history from approximately 1795 to 1929 (represented by Fort Edmonton), followed chronologically by 1885, 1905, and 1920 streets, and a recreation of a 1920s midway.
 A steam train, streetcars, automobiles and horse-drawn vehicles may be seen in operation (and utilized by the public) around the park.
 This museum is at 7000 143 Street NW in the river valley southwest of the city centre.

-John Janzen Nature Centre features events and interactive exhibits designed to promote awareness and engagement with nature in an urban setting.
+The John Janzen Nature Centre features events and interactive exhibits designed to promote awareness and engagement with nature in an urban setting.
 The centre explores local wildlife and how they adapt to each of the four seasons.
 It is at 7000 143 Street along Whitemud Drive and Fox Drive and shares a parking lot with Fort Edmonton Park.

 John Walter Museum and Historical Area is a small interpretive museum focusing on the life of John Walter and the Strathcona community of Walterdale from 1870 to 1942.
 The museum is on the Canadian Register of Historic Places.

 The Art Gallery of Alberta is Edmonton's largest art gallery.

-Art Gallery of Alberta (AGA) is the city's largest single art gallery.
+The Art Gallery of Alberta (AGA) is the city's largest single art gallery.
 Its collection includes over 6,000 works, with a focus on art produced in Alberta, and other parts of western Canada.
 In addition to exhibiting its permanent collection, the museum also hosts travelling exhibitions and offers public education programs.
 This gallery is located at 2 Sir Winston Churchill Square, directly east of the Edmonton City Hall.

 McKay Avenue School is a former school and a designated provincial and municipal historic resource, and home to the Edmonton Public School Board's archives and museum.